Important information how to deal with COVID-19 at our university Updated on 25 February 2021

 We will support and advise you.
 If you have started following lectures online at home, you may have to continue doing so even if you are on campus.
 It depends on the regulations imposed by the state government of Baden-Württemberg and German Federal Ministry of Health, e.g. limits on gatherings, social distancing, and hygiene measures.

 Having a rental contract in Germany is not a legal requirement but the immigration authorities at the German Federal Boarder Control might refuse your entry if you cannot show proof of accommodation (i.e. rental contract).
 It is extremely important if you have to go into self-quarantine.
 Even in times without COVID-19 we strongly recommended to have a secured accommodation before arriving to Germany.

 Yes you can, the city registration can only be done after you physically arrived.
 If you have to go into mandatory self-quarantine you will have to wait until after the 14 day period.
 The International Office will support you with this after arrival.

 Yes, we have student dorms available on campus.
 Once you have received your final admission letter, you can apply.
 Since we have a limited number of rooms, the rule of “first come, first served” applies.
 Considering the current situation, proof of accommodation (i.e. a rental contract) may be required for immigration purposes.
-Our colleague Ms. Kostin is your contact partner and landlord for accommodation on campus: Walerija.firstname.lastname@example.org
+Please have a look at the offers on campus and contact Vermietung-Studentenapartments.firstname.lastname@example.org

 There are a number of mobile service providers in Heidelberg.
 You can choose from T-Mobil, Vodaphone, O2, Telekom, etc. Most people in Heidelberg speak a very high level of English, so you can research online or go to the shop to discuss your own personal needs.
 Of course, this would have to wait until after 14 days, if you are in self-quarantine.
 On campus rooms all have internet access so you can contact your families via the internet and use your mobile device in your room.